twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt08-11-unwise-attention-and-prayers%zh.rst

 If you live in the adhamma way D. A. process continues (adhamma-not the way of Dhamma.
 Here Dhamma means in accordance with the Buddha’s Dhamma).
 And live with Dhamma and the D. A. process is cutting off.
 Now, with this adhamma of dosa is following with sorrow (soka) (For example: This is the moment when parents have displeasure with their children).

 Children are not the problem, but parents are going to the apāya (planes of misery).
-People not listening and practicing dhamma in this present life become adhamma.
-And they are going around among the woeful planes in saṁsāra.
+People not listening and practising Dhamma in this present life become adhamma.
+And they are going around among the woeful planes in sa ṁsāra.
 We arrived at this human world with wholesome dhammas.
 After arriving but doing adhamma, we will lose our capitals (i.e., our wholesome kammas become fruitless in this life).

 The Buddha gave some similes for the loss (The similes of earth on the finger nail and a blind turtle in the ocean).
 So, the Buddha warned you on the value of your human life.
 From the human life you can go to Nibbāna and not from the apāyabhūmi (continued to talk the Bhūmija Sutta).
 The matter of realization of Nibbāna depends on wise/right attention.
 Originally nobody is right.
 It needs the help of a teacher.
 It’s a very important matter to have wise attention on the khandha.